skip to main content

 Optimum plans and pricing

-Optimum is mostly a cable internet provider with some fiber.
-Parent company Altice USA rebranded its other Suddenlink network as Optimum, so the brand now covers most of the US.
-Suddenlink was best known for cable internet in rural areas, while Optimum focused on cable and fiber in the New York tri-state area.
+Optimum offers both cable and fiber internet, but what you can get depends on your exact address.
+Parent company Altice USA rebranded its other Suddenlink network as Optimum, so the brand now covers most of the U.S. Suddenlink was best known for cable internet in rural areas, while Optimum focused on cable and fiber in the New York tri-state area.

 With both networks combined.
 Altice USA condensed its cable and fiber plan lineup.
-The starting prices are lower than Verizon’s, but Optimum’s prices increase by up to $15 annually for the first few years.
-Veriozn’s prices don’t change, so may be the better deal long-term.
+The starting prices are lower than Verizon’s, and if you act fast, you can get a five-year price lock.
+If you miss the window, though, Optimum increases prices by $15 per month, once a year, for the first few years.
+Verizon’s prices don’t change on a predetermined schedule.

 Verizon plans and pricing